-Apple included a cool feature in iOS 13 and later that allows users to take full-page screenshots in Safari.
+Apple included a cool feature in iOS that allows users to take full-page screenshots in Safari.
 If you’ve ever wanted to send a screenshot that’s more than what’s shown on the screen, then you may want to consider sending a full-page screenshot.

 How to take a full-page screenshot in Safari on iOS

 Taking a full-page screenshot of a webpage in Safari on your iOS device is fairly simple.
 Here’s how you can do it on your iPhone or iPad.

 1) Launch Safari on your iPhone or iPad.